github/docs/content/get-started/quickstart/hello-world.md

----
+How are you doing?---
 title: Hello World
-intro: 'Follow this Hello World exercise to get started with {% data variables.product.product_name %}.'
+intro: 'My name is Pat and i have just gotten more inspired to check my Github profile after many months of inactivity {% data variables.product.product_name %}.'
 versions:
   fpt: '*'
   ghes: '*'